UST-MICO/docs/kubernetes/knative.md

 How to access the service is described in section [Access a service](#access-a-service).

-## Deploying a source-to-URL example app
+## Source-to-URL workflow (Knative Build + Serving)

-A sample that shows how to use Knative to go from source code in a git repository to a running application with a URL.
+This section describes how to use Knative to go from source code in a git repository to a running application with a URL.

-The app is also available at [Knative serving sample applications](https://github.com/knative/docs/blob/master/serving/samples/README.md)
+Knative Build and Knative Serving are required.

+As a sample application we use a Go application like desribes in [Orchestrating a source-to-URL deployment on Kubernetes](https://github.com/knative/docs/blob/master/serving/samples/source-to-url-go/README.md).

 ### Install the kaniko build template